MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Use gcloud kms keys create to create a symmetric key.
 Then use gcloud kms encrypt to encrypt each archival file with the key and unique additional authenticated data (AAD).
 Use gsutil cp to upload each encrypted file to the Cloud Storage bucket, and keep the AAD outside of Google Cloud.`

-**Quick reason:** Use gcloud kms keys create to create a symmetric key.
-Then use gcloud kms encrypt to encrypt each archival file with the key and unique additional authenticated data (...

 <details>
 <summary>Full explanation</summary>